StefanoDamato/FVDDPpkg/README.md

 * sample from the process
 * exploit the predictive structure to make inference.

-For clarifications and examples of use, please refer to the vignette in the package documentation or on [GitHub]{https://github.com/StefanoDamato/FVDDPpkg/blob/master/vignettes/FVDDPpkg.Rmd}.
+For clarifications and examples of use, please refer to the vignette in the package documentation or on [GitHub](https://github.com/StefanoDamato/FVDDPpkg/blob/master/vignettes/FVDDPpkg.Rmd).

-For a rigorous theoretical approach, read [Ascolani et al. (2021)]{https://projecteuclid.org/journals/bayesian-analysis/advance-publication/Predictive-inference-with-FlemingViot-driven-dependent-Dirichlet-processes/10.1214/20-BA1206.full} and [Ascolani et al. (2023)]{https://projecteuclid.org/journals/bernoulli/volume-29/issue-2/Smoothing-distributions-for-conditional-FlemingViot-and-DawsonWatanabe-diffusions/10.3150/22-BEJ1504.short}
+For a rigorous theoretical approach, read [Ascolani et al. (2021)](https://projecteuclid.org/journals/bayesian-analysis/advance-publication/Predictive-inference-with-FlemingViot-driven-dependent-Dirichlet-processes/10.1214/20-BA1206.full} and [Ascolani et al. (2023)](https://projecteuclid.org/journals/bernoulli/volume-29/issue-2/Smoothing-distributions-for-conditional-FlemingViot-and-DawsonWatanabe-diffusions/10.3150/22-BEJ1504.short)

 ### Installation

-:cat: To install from GitHub, make sure you have the \texttt{devtools} package installed.
+:cat: To install from GitHub, make sure you have the `\texttt{devtools}` package installed.
 ```
 install.packages("devtools")
 ```